(Click on + for prices and bookings)

 Overnights: Econo Lodge, Knoxville, or a similar hotel.

 We head into town to bird one of the local “migrant traps”, a chain of hills running through Knoxville that attracts many species of warblers this time of year, and seeing 10-15 species is not out of the question, along with four vireo species and tanagers, orioles, cardinals, thrashers, and more.
 In the afternoon we visit Fort Dickerson Park, which is another migrant trap, to see if we can find some more warblers we may have missed in the morning.
 If we are feeling up to it, we will hike into a lek at Forks of the River to wait for the dusk flights of American Woodcock and the evening serenade of Northern Barred Owl with its “who-cooks-for you… who-cooks-for ya’ll” song.

 Day 3.
 Great Smoky Mountains National Park

 We get our first taste of the Smokies this morning with a stop along a moist, deciduous forest trail to look for the skulking Swainson’s Warbler.
 These guys can be tricky, but their loud song carries through the forest, and if they are singing they can be easy to locate.
-We’ll also keep a listen-out for Louisiana Waterthrush that breed along this stream; those with keen ears will be able to tell the two similar songs apart.
+We’ll also keep a listen for Louisiana Waterthrush that breed along this stream; those with keen ears will be able to tell the two similar songs apart.